All Products

 password: YWRt****

-2. Run the following command to query the pod that runs the MySQL instance:
+2. Run the following command to view the created MySQL database instance.

 kubectl get pod | grep mysql-normal